floooh/floooh.github.io/_posts/2024-02-26-sokol-spring-cleaning-2024.md

 Also please be aware of the following behaviour and expectation changes if you are using your own window system glue:

-- For **D3D11/DXGI** please be aware of an important behavior change for multisampled rendering: Previously, the window glue code was expected to perform the MSAA resolve operation.
-This has been moved into `sg_end_pass()` to be consistent with the other backends.
+- For **D3D11/DXGI** the MSAA resolve operation is now performed in `sg_end_pass()`, previously this was expected to be performed in the window system glue before presentation.

-- For **Metal** please be aware that you are no longer expected to provide an `MTLRenderPassDescriptor` object to describe a swapchain, but instead individual `CAMetalDrawable` and `MTLTexture` objects.
-This was also done as 'harmonization' with other backends.
+- For **Metal** it is now expected that the window system glue provides a `CAMetalDrawable` and optional `MTLTexture` objects instead of an `MTLRenderPassDescriptor`.
+This was also done to better 'harmonize' with the other backends (it's just as easy getting those individual object from an `MTKView` as the `MTLRenderPassDescriptor`.

 - For **GL**, sokol-gfx now expects that *all* rendering goes through a single GL context.
 This may require changes to existing code which renders into